Store

 Finding ways to stay relaxed and comfortable like listening to your own music are good air travel tips

-1. While waiting in departure lounge, sit at the least congested place possible, away from computer monitors, TV screens, and loud music.
+1. While waiting in the departure lounge, sit in the least congested place possible, away from computer monitors, TV screens, and loud music.
 Sit close to a water fountain and bathroom.

 2. Do your quiet reading or enjoy personal music to keep yourself relaxed.